 Keratoconus (keh-rah-toe-cone-us) is a condition in which the structure of the cornea isn’t strong enough to maintain a healthy ball shape, causing the cornea to bulge outward into a shape resembling a cone.
 This leads to a host of symptoms, including blurred and double vision, as well as halos around objects and streaks of light.

-Below you’ll learn more about this condition and discover how Dr. Peters at The Scleral Lens and Keratoconus Center at Peters Family Eyecare can treat your keratoconus to safeguard your eye health.
+Below you’ll learn more about this condition and discover how Dr. Peters at Peters Family Eyecare can treat your keratoconus to safeguard your eye health.

 What is Keratoconus?